nandomp/AICollaboratory/README.md

 <br />

 This project is conceived as a pioneering initiative for the development of a collaboratory for the analysis, evaluation, comparison and classification of [A]I systems.
 This project will create a unifying setting that incorporates data, knowledge and measurements to characterise all kinds of intelligence, including humans, non-human animals, AI systems, hybrids and collectives thereof.
-The firt prototype of the collaboratory will allow the study, analysis and evaluation, in a complete and unified way, of a representative selection of these sort of [A]I systems, covering, in the longer term, the current and future panorama of the [A]I.
+The first prototype of the collaboratory will make it possible to study, analysis and evaluation, in a complete and unified way, of a representative selection of these sort of [A]I systems, covering, in the longer term, the current and future intelligence landscape.

 :triangular_flag_on_post: **Table of contents**